tonywu7/feedly-link-aggregator/README.md

 ### Changelog

 - **2020/08/17**
     - _URL filtering:_ you can now specify what URLs to include/exclude when running the `collect-urls` command.
-For example:
-    ```bash
-    > python -m feedly collect-urls --include tag=a --exclude domain=secure.bank.com [json]
-    ```
-    will print out all URLs found on HTML `<a>` tags, except for those whose domain or parent domain contains "secure.bank.com".
+For example: `--include tag=a --exclude domain=secure.bank.com` will print out all URLs found on HTML `<a>` tags, except for those whose domain or parent domain contains "secure.bank.com".
     - _Feedly keywords:_ Feedly keyword data are now included in the crawl data, which you can use for filtering when running `collect-url`, using the `feedly_keyword=` filter.
 Additionally, there is a new `collect-keywords` command that lists all keywords found in a crawl.